MarlonJMejia/creative_labs/lxd/step1/text.md

 This is an automated script that asks a series of questions to get your LXD instance up and running.

+Please wait a few seconds for a prompt.

 ```
 lxd init